 If you did find nits or full-grown lice during your lice check, then you are unfortunately dealing with an infestation.
 Don’t freak out, though!
-We are here to help you find the information you need to quickly and efficiently kill these little buggers.
+I am here to help you get rid of it without chemicals, retreatments, and weeks/months/years of frustration.

 Other articles you may be interested in...